NixImagery/Niximagery/_exposures/2020-03-10-KodacolorII.md

 # published: no
 # author: Nick
 layout: post
+pithyquote: "\"All photographs are memento mori.\" ― Susan Sontag"
 image: 20-3-20-KodacolorII-1.jpg
 tags:
    - Agfa Isolette I
    - Kodacolor II
 ---
 This film was in the Agfa Isolette I bought on eBay.
-Exposed on 4th April 2020, processed at home in Rodinal R09 one shot ([read more](/2020/03/21/1983-kodacolorII.html)).
+Exposed on 14th March 2020, sent to AG for processing at £3.49 plus £1.17 pp ([read more](/2020/03/21/1983-kodacolorII.html)).

 Brand|Type|ISO|Format|Exposures|Camera|Lens
 :----|:---|:--|:-----|:--------|:-----|:----